 This course provides an introduction to the requirements and process to establish an effective maintenance management program for a park facility.
 These elements include an inventory of the facilities, levels of service and facility standards, regular inspections and the recommendations for repair, replacement or scheduling of maintenance based on a system of facility safety and extended service life evaluation.

-Students have 20 weeks from the date registered to complete the course material.
-Students must provide an active email account upon registration.
+Students have up to 20 weeks to complete the course upon registration.
+Students must provide an active email account upon registration to receive material to get started in this course.
 Additional costs for course material required.
-Purchase course material at: www.bcitbookstore.ca/distance/ For more information, please contact Program Assistant, firstname.lastname@example.org
+Purchase course material at: www.bcitbookstore.ca/distance/ For more information, please contact Program Assistant, email@example.com.

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion, the student will be able to: